 We understand that a diagnosis of prostate cancer can bring with it a lot of anxiety and uncertainty.
-Our experts strive to give you the most accurate diagnosis possible, using the latest technology — so you can feel more confident about the next step, whether it’s active surveillance for your disease or starting treatment.
+Our experts strive to give you the most accurate diagnosis possible using the latest technology.
+We want you to feel confident about your next step, whether it’s active surveillance for your disease or starting treatment.

-We offer the most-advanced detection tests to pinpoint evidence of the disease and whether it’s spread outside the prostate.
-We’re also helping men better assess their risk for developing prostate cancer.
+We offer the most-advanced detection tests to pinpoint evidence of the disease and determine whether it has spread outside the prostate.
+We can also help you better understand your risk for developing prostate cancer.

 - do a comprehensive examination